Weighted noncommutative regular projective curves: Weighted curves, and noncommutative -orbifolds

 With this one obtains the more general, weighted version of Theorem~\ref{thm:Picard-sequence}.
-We note that there is a formal similarity to~\cite[(40.9)]{reiner:2003}. \begin{theorem} Let $\Hh$ be a weighted noncommutative smooth projective curve over the perfect field $k$.
+We note that there is a formal similarity to~\cite[(40.9)]{reiner:2003}. \begin{theorem} Let $\Hh$ be a weighted noncommutative regular projective curve over a field $k$.
 Let $X$ be the (non-weighted) centre curve.
 Then there is an exact sequence